 While you can use the iPad Pro without the Apple Pencil, it's an essential accessory.
-This is a must have tool for taking notes, drawing and it's a great way to edit photos, draw and perform fine-tuned touch needs on the iPad Pro.
+This is a must-have tool for taking notes, drawing and it's a great way to edit photos, draw and perform fine-tuned touch needs on the iPad Pro.

-You can't use the Apple Pencil from the older iPad Pro, and you cannot use this one with the older iPad Pro, so it's na even more essential tool if you use the Apple Pencil already.
+You can't use the Apple Pencil from the older iPad Pro, and you cannot use this one with the older iPad Pro, so it's an even more essential tool if you use the Apple Pencil already.

 This is way better than a standard stylus that you may have used a long time ago.
 It pairs to the iPad Pro and feels more like writing or drawing on paper than old styluses did.

 The new Apple Pencil 2 allows you to wireless charge it on the edge of the iPad Pro and it stays there when you aren't using it.

 Samsung Galaxy Android 10 Update Info (2020)

 With the Samsung Galaxy Android 10 update rolling out to some devices and new info starting to emerge, we want...

 9 Things to Do Before Installing macOS Catalina 10.15.4

 This is what you need to do before installing macOS Catalina on your Mac.
 This will make the process go faster,...